Revealing mysteries in gamma-ray bursts: the role of gluon condensation: INTRODUCTION

-In this paper, we focus on the hadronic scenario, but taking into account a novel understanding of nucleon structure.
-According to the evolution equations in quantum chromodynamics (QCD), gluon distributions are predicted to gradually approach an equilibrium state characterized by the splitting and fusion of gluons, a phenomenon known as the color glass condensate (CGC) [13], although this is not a true physical condensation.
-A further development of the evolution equations is the Zhu-Shen-Ruan (ZSR) equation [14,15], which posits that at high energy, the evolution of gluon distributions in nucleons exhibits chaotic behavior, resulting in extremely strong shadowing and antishadowing effects.
-This leads to the accumulating numerous gluons within a narrow phase space defined by a critical momentum $(x_c, k_c)$.
-This phenomenon is referred to as the gluon condensation (GC) (see Fig. 1) [16,17].

-A substantial distortion in the gluon distribution function, as suggested by the GC effect, would likely have been noticeable in proton colliders.
+A substantial distortion in the gluon distribution function, as suggested by the GC-effect, would likely have been noticeable in proton colliders.
 The absence of its detection can be attributed to the limitation that the energy levels at the LHC are insufficient for the gluon peaks at $(x_c,k_c)$ to have reached the interaction zone.
 This realization prompted us to explore cosmic rays, where protons can be accelerated to energy levels surpassing those achievable at the LHC.
 The approach is straightforward and can be computed by directly substituting the distribution illustrated in Fig. 1 into the conventional hadronic framework.
 A concise derivation can be found in Sec.
 2, with a more detailed explanation provided in [18-20].

 In Section 3, we demonstrate that the resulting gamma-ray spectrum conforms to a broken power-law (BPL) distribution, featuring an attenuation factor in the tail.
-We refer to the traditional hadronic scenario incorporating the gluon condensation effect as the GC-model, which exhibits exceptional agreement with the GRB 221009A spectrum.
-The concept of GC not only involves the accumulation of gluons in the vicinity of $(x_c, k_c)$ but also implies the disappearance of gluons smaller than $x_c$.
-Consequently, when the proton-proton (pp) collisions energy surpasses the threshold $s_{cut}$, its total scattering cross-section is significantly suppressed, rendering the colliding protons transparent.
-Given that the threshold $s_{cut}$ is very high for pp and pA collisions, observing this phenomenon becomes challenging.
-An exception may be binary neutron star mergers, as the neutron star nucleus, being infinitely heavy, can have a sufficiently low $s_{cut}$ making the merger drag-free.
-We will delve into the explanation of the kilonova AT2017gfo event in Sec.
-4. Further we attempt to offer a comprehensible explanation for the cause of the GC and give a summary in Sec.
-5.
+We refer to the traditional hadronic scenario incorporating the gluon condensation effect as the GC-model, its spectrum exhibits exceptional agreement with the GRB 221009A spectrum.